dstancer/simple-war/readme.md

 This is a simple demo of two armies fighting.
 The rules are rather simple - more health wins.
+It is using Laravel framework.

 ##  How to run it?

-Just serve it somehow (apache, nginx, PHP) and go to the root document and provide the number of soldiers for each army using two parameters, i.e. `/army1=50&army2=49`.
+Just serve it somehow (apache, nginx, PHP) and go to the root document and provide the number of soldiers for each army using two parameters, i.e. `/?army1=50&army2=49`.

-Some constraints apply, which can be configured in `app/config/war.php` file.
+Some constraints apply, which can be configured in `config/war.php` file.